Where did GIS begin?

 The floodgates for GIS and GPS developments began opening.
 This brings us to our next stage of development in the history of GIS: the open source explosion.

-2010 to Onward – The Open Source Explosion
+2010 to Onward: The Open Source Explosion

 Processors are now in gigahertz.
 Graphics cards are crisper than they’ve ever been before.
 We now think of GIS data storage in terabytes.
 It’s no longer megabytes.

 Open source is becoming mainstream today.
 We are gradually entering an era of open source GIS software.
 More light is shining on QGIS than ever before.
 Even though, there will always be a place for commercial GIS software.
 Software companies like Esri provide solutions to practically any spatial problem that exists today.
+This includes areas such as artificial intelligence, data collection, and 3D analysis.

-GIS Past, Present and Future
+GIS Past, Present, and Future

 - Pioneering and development